Times Tables Practice

 For a fun and easy way to improve a student’s multiplication skills, go to the following link :

-Once a student can work all of the “smaller” times tables and get 40 correct answers and 0 wrong with the timer set for 2 minutes, they are doing pretty well.
-They should be able to get 100 correct answers and 0 wrong with the timer set for 5 minutes for the larger times table (10 times Table).
+Once a student can work all of the times tables and get 40 correct answers and 0 wrong with the timer set for 2 minutes, they are baseline competent.
+However, students should work up to 60 correct and 0 wrong in 2 minutes.

 Addition and Subtraction Tables – NO MORE Counting on Fingers!